wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 :::note A Note on Free Tiers 💳
 Fly has [free allowances](https://fly.io/docs/about/pricing/#plans) for up to 3 VMs (so deploying a Wasp app to a fresh account is free), but all plans require you to add your credit card info before proceeding.
 If you don't, the deployment will fail.

-To do so, go to your [account's billing page](https://fly.io/dashboard/personal/billing).
+You can add the necessary credit card info on the [account's billing page](https://fly.io/dashboard/personal/billing).
 :::

 Using the Wasp CLI, you can easily deploy a new app to [Fly.io](https://fly.io) with just a single command: